FDA considers first CRISPR gene editing treatment that may cure sickle cell | KRDO

 The new exa-cel treatment under FDA consideration can use the patient’s own stem cells.
 Doctors would alter them with CRISPR to fix the genetic problems that cause sickle cell, and then the altered stem cells are given back to the patient in a one-time infusion.

-Thirty nine of the 40 people tested with the treatment did not have a single vaso-occlusive crisis, which means the misshaped red blood cells block normal circulation and can cause moderate to severe pain.
-It’s the number one reason patients with sickle cell go to the emergency room or are hospitalized.
+Thirty-nine of the 40 people tested with the treatment did not have a single vaso-occlusive crisis, which means the misshapen red blood cells block normal circulation and can cause moderate to severe pain.
+It’s the top reason patients with sickle cell go to the emergency room or are hospitalized.
 Before the treatment, patients experienced about four of these painful crises a year, resulting in about two weeks in the hospital.

 In a discussion of the company’s methodology, several panel experts said that they believed the data the companies have submitted for FDA approval were reasonable.